 So Gore apparently attributed discovery of the “reposition global warming” plan to Gelbspan, a “Pulitzer-Prize-winning reporter,” to apparently cover up his role in acquiring and then spinning the plan some four years later.
 If you read the actual memos you will see the spin is false, too: The memos Gelbspan quotes were a rejected proposal for the PR campaign, and were never actually implemented, thus they would not have been seen by other fossil fuel company executives.
 There was no industry directive to “reposition global warming,” period.

-After more than three years of research, I conclude that the accusation that skeptic climate scientists were paid to misrepresent the science of global warming not only is baseless, but it has every appearance of being an conscious effort to distract the public from taking skeptic scientists (and the organizations they associate with) seriously.
+After years of research dating back to my start in late 2009, I conclude that the accusation that skeptic climate scientists were paid to misrepresent the science of global warming is not only baseless, but it has every appearance of being an conscious effort to distract the public from taking skeptic scientists (and the organizations they associate with) seriously.

 So, are Ross Gelbspan, Al Gore and other enviro-activists guilty of outright misinformation in the pursuit of enriching themselves?
 Or do they do what they do out of misplaced ignorance and political bias?
 Honestly, I don’t know and it really is not my concern.
 I do not wish to psychoanalyze their actions.
 That will be left to others.